mulesoft-consulting/json-logger/README.md

 Please check this blogpost for more details: https://blogs.mulesoft.com/dev/anypoint-platform-dev/json-logging-in-mule-4-getting-the-most-out-of-your-logs/

-Running deploy.sh script will deploy both projects to your Organization Exchange e.g. deploy.sh <YOUR_ORG_ID>
+> Running deploy.sh script will deploy both projects to your Organization Exchange e.g. deploy.sh <YOUR_ORG_ID>

+> Running deploy.sh script will ONLY deploy the json-loger project to your Organization Exchange e.g. deploy-logger-only.sh <YOUR_ORG_ID>

 PS.
-You can only use the script the first time (unless you manually delete the previous assets from your exchange) as you can't deploy the same version to Exchange
+You can only use the _deploy.sh_ script once (unless you manually delete the previous assets from your exchange) as you can't deploy the same version to Exchange

-## 1.1.0 version - Release notes
+##  Release notes

+### 1.1.0 version

 Improvements:
 * Removed Guava and caching in general with a more efficient handling of timers (for elapsed time)